-On November 27, 1924, a New York tradition was born as Macy’s employees took to streets to celebrate the first Macy’s Christmas Parade.
+On November 27, 1924, a New York tradition was born as Macy’s employees took to the streets to celebrate the first Macy’s Christmas Parade.
 Yes, you read correctly.
 The first Thanksgiving Day Parade wasn’t intended for Thanksgiving at all.
 It was designed to officially begin the Christmas shopping season.
-Also Macy’s didn’t come up the idea.
+Also, Macy’s didn’t come up with the idea.
 They acquired it.

 Before the Macy’s parade, New York City had its own bizarre Thanksgiving tradition that sounded more like trick-or-treating.
 Children would dress up as vagabonds, paint their faces and go throughout their neighborhoods asking “Anything for Thanksgiving” hoping to get pieces of candy or fruit.

 The tradition of Thanksgiving Day parades started with the Gimbels Department Store in Philadelphia in 1920.
 Louis Bamberger, the owner of Bamberger’s Department Store in Newark, New Jersey, started a similar parade soon after.
 It was said that the trend of holiday parades started because the European immigrants who worked in these department stores wanted to celebrate their new American heritage during the uniquely American holiday.
 In their homelands, this traditionally was done with parades featuring floats, clowns, and musicians.